dandlp95/cse212-final-project/draft1.md

 # Since its a queue, the restaurant will prepare the meals starting at the beggining of the list.
 # After a few minutes, the first 2 orders are ready.
 Go ahead and remove the first 2 customers
 # from the queue.
 You also want to display the name of the customers whose order is ready in the
 # restaurant's screen so the customers can see if their order is ready.
+Write your code below.

 ```